-New Law on Consensual Financial Restructuring5.
-April 2016. / News Serbia Energy
+New Law on Consensual Financial Restructuring, News Serbia Energy

 The new Law on Consensual Financial Restructuring (“Official Gazette of RS“ No. 89/2015) which came into effect on November 4, 2015, began to be applied on February 3, 2016.
 As opposed to the previous Law on Consensual Financial Restructuring from 2011, which did not deliver the expected results with regard to decreasing number of irrecoverable debts, the new Law establishes a better legal framework for voluntary debt restructuring in Serbia.
 The goal behind the enactment of this Law was to find a solution for the growing problem of insolvency of companies and sole proprietors, whose debts, according to data from the National Bank of Serbia, amount to 256.7 billion dinars for around 30,000 blocked accounts held by companies, and 15.5 billion dinars for over 26,000 blocked accounts held by sole proprietors.
 This Law was therefore enacted as one of the measures for resolving the issue of irrecoverable loans.